yuanzichang603/Stress-test-of-banks/README.md

 The Stress tests of banks in my class are operated in Eviews, but I'd like examples in Python and other languages too.
 Please add examples in other languages!

+It's sutiable for those who want to run a file and get stepwise OLS output.
+Instead, if you enjoy step by step operating in Eviews or Stata, then the test is beyond your expectation.

 <!-- LICENSE -->
 <!-- ## License